carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 This project's deployment manifest(configuration) for Kubernetes is available at `./release/kubernetes-manifests.yaml`

 ### Build and run locally using Dagger plan
-We need to have a dagger plan in place to deploy the application in the cluster.
-Since the project is already created and build is available as an image, we will extend it using the dagger plan to deploy it to a cluster [(kind cluster)](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
+We need to have a Dagger plan in place to deploy the application in the cluster.
+Since the project is already created and build is available as an image, we will extend it using the Dagger plan to deploy it to a cluster [(kind cluster)](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
 Please ensure your cluster is up and running:
 ```
 $ kind create cluster
 ```

-#### Writing our dagger plan
+#### Writing our Dagger plan
 The Dagger plan is written in CUE allowing it to be simple and readable.
 Let's look at the anatomy of the plan.

 File: deploy.cue